SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Experiments and Results

 On FLEURS-ASL, a dataset designed for testing only, SHuBERT demonstrates strong performance in a \emph{zero-shot} setting, surpassing both prior methods, which used over 3x as much pre-training data (3,207 hours) as ours.

-We also note that most previous approaches use additional enhancement techniques shown to contribute to their final scores, such as an additional contrastive learning with labelled data \cite{rust-etal-2024-towards}, joint training with text machine translation \cite{zhang2024scalingsignlanguagetranslation}, and multi-tasking with random dynamic clips \cite{tanzer2024fleursaslincludingamericansign}.
-In contrast, our setup uses none of those.
-It is possible that incorporating such techniques into our framework will further improve scores, but we leave this for future work.
+We also note that some previous approaches use additional techniques such as auxiliary losses that contribute to their final results, such as additional contrastive learning with labelled data \cite{rust-etal-2024-towards}, joint training with text machine translation \cite{zhang2024scaling}, and multi-tasking with random dynamic clips from an original video \cite{tanzer2024fleurs}.
+It is possible that incorporating such techniques into our framework will further improve performance, but we leave this for future work.

+\textbf{Ablations} We conduct several ablation studies to validate our design choices and analyze SHuBERT's behavior.
+These studies examine: (1) the impact of different masking strategies during pre-training, where random masking proves most effective based on BLEURT scores; (2) the importance of pre-training data scale, showing the clear benefit of using the full pre-training dataset; (3) the contribution of different architectural components, demonstrating that a weighted combination of layers significantly improves translation performance; and (4) the effects of fine-tuning versus keeping SHuBERT frozen during translation training, with fine-tuning providing moderate gains.
+The strong performance of the frozen, layer-weighted SHuBERT suggests that it is a promising approach for low-resource settings where parallel data may be limited.
+Detailed results and analysis of these ablations can be found in \cref{sec:ablations}.